LatiefDataVisionary/portofolio/index.md

 > My mission is to translate raw, complex data into intelligent, actionable solutions that drive growth and solve real-world problems.
 I build, not just analyze.

-As a final-year Data Science honours student with a **3.95 GPA**, my academic foundation is solid, but my true passion lies in the practical application of technology.
+As a 3rd year Data Science honours student with a **3.95 GPA**, my academic foundation is solid, but my true passion lies in the practical application of technology.
 I thrive on the entire project lifecycle: from defining a problem and engineering a robust data pipeline, to developing predictive models and deploying cutting-edge Generative AI systems.
 I believe in **end-to-end ownership** and pragmatic innovation.

 ---